rsleedbx/lakeflow_connect/README.md

 The database, firewall, connection, and pipelines are created and automatically deleted after an hour.
 A tiny database instance is create meant for a functional demo.

+Copy and paste the commands in a terminal windows.

 # Steps to run a demo

 - [CLI Install (one time)](README.installcli.md)